-- If an IV was placed for contrast solution, it will be removed after the test is finished. - A report of the test results will be sent to your child's doctor.
+- If an IV was placed for contrast, it will be removed after the test is completed. - A report of the test results will be sent to your child's doctor usually within 48 hours.
 When the doctor gets the results, he or she will explain the test to you.